StreetLevel/old_Unity.jl/README.md

 ### Installation

-You need Unity installed, which is free for non-profit use.
+You need Unity to be installed, which is free for non-profit use.
 I got Version 2017.4.1f1 (9231f953d9d3) Personal installed on a MacBook with macOS 10.13.3.

 Please run:
 ```Julia